 NIST 800-88 Clear Standard: An Insight

-NIST 800-88 guidelines for media sanitization define NIST Clear method as an approach to:
+NIST 800-88 guidelines for media sanitization define the NIST Clear method as an approach to:

 “Clear applies logical techniques to sanitize data in all user-addressable storage locations for protection against simple non-invasive data recovery techniques; typically applied through the standard Read and Write commands to the storage device, such as by rewriting with a new value or using a menu option to reset the device to the factory state (where rewriting is not supported).”